microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

     * [Power Automate Cloud Flows with Copilot](https://learn.microsoft.com/en-us/power-automate/get-started-with-copilot)

 ## Phase 2: Azure for Government Azure OpenAI
 Phase 2 will leverage Azure for Government Azure OpenAI to enable Copilot capabilities.
 The diagram below outlines how this will work.
-The product group is still working on timelines and roadmaps for this.
+The product group is still working on timelines and roadmap for this phase.

 ![Copilot Azure for Government Architecture](images/CopilotPhase2Architecture.png)